 Nominet, the not-for-profit company that manages most of the .uk domain space, has been worrying me of late.
 It replaced a naming committee in 1996 as the volunteers that run it started to become overwhelmed by the workload, and was set up be self-sustaining by charging for domain name registrations.
 Based in Oxford, it now employs 140 people.

 They’re worried.
 Anyone who wants a domain name pretty much has it – or it’s being sat on by a cybersquatter.
 Either way, Nominet’s getting the residual income from having registered it in the first place, and this is now fixed.
 Or worse, as the enthusiasm for registering names in the hope of making money from it later wanes, their income may fall as people unload their speculative “investments”.

-As well as Nominet employees being kept in the manner to which they’re accustoming, this presents a problem for those dealing in domain names commercially.
+As well as Nominet employees no longer being kept in the manner to which they’re accustomed, this presents a problem for those dealing in domain names commercially.
 Call them cybersquatters, domainers or parasites as you wish – domain dealers are making money out of buying and selling domain names.
-Their portfolio losing value could be problematic for them.
+Their portfolio losing value as the bubble bursts could be problematic for them.
 With new top-level-domains now available, and the importance of a particular domain name falling, this is inevitable.

 I pushed Russell Haworth on his choice of words.
 “I have no intention of competing with the channel”, was the emphatic reply.
 He explicitly rejected the idea of hosting: “It’s not our core business and never will be.
 The margins are very tight anyway.”
 This will be a relief to the hosting companies, who know all about tough margins.
 He continued “I’d like to see us add value to the channel.
 For example, we sit on a lot of data.
 We can aggregate that data.
 There is an opportunity to look at big data. [and derive value from it]”.